-Civil society organisations (both organisations representing users, users' associations and non-profit service providers) and social economy actors have a specific role and added value to play according to each stage of the process5.
+Civil society organisations (including those representing users, users' associations and non-profit service providers) and social economy actors have a specific role to play and bring added value to each stage of the process5.

 Civil society involvement in research leads to demonstrated better, more relevant results6.